31JSON/Hundo-EX-Glitchless/README.md

 - Most pictures will be taken.
 - All ores along the route will be gathered.
 - All drops from talus will be collected.
-- Wepaon selection is mostly at the discression of the runner.
+- Wepaon selection is mostly at the discretion of the runner.

 **[You can view the route here](https://celer.itntpiston.app/#/gh/31PNMR/Hundo-EX-Glitchless)**